 Note.
 In the case of a partnership or S corporation, the election must be made by the partner or shareholder.
-This election may not be made by tax shelters, farm syndicates, or partners in partnerships required to use the accrual method of accounting under Internal Revenue Code section 447 or 448.
+This election may not be made by tax shelters, farming syndicates, or partners in partnerships required to use the accrual method of accounting under section 447 or 448.